w3c-webmob/wake-lock-use-cases/README.md

-prevents-sleep-use-cases
+Wake-lock use cases
 ========================

-An exploration of applications that prevent devices from going to sleep
+An exploration of applications that prevent devices from going to sleep.